UMAprotocol/UMIPs/UMIPs/Add_BALUSD and USDBAL_as_supported_price_identifiers.md

 ## SUMMARY

 The DVM should support price requests for BAL/USD, USD/BAL.
+The canonical price identifiers on-chain should be BALUSD and USDBAL

 ## MOTIVATION

 The DVM currently does not support these price identifiers.
-BAL is also being proposed as a supported collateral types and using BAL as collateral together with these price identifiers would allow BAL holders to get leverage on their holdings by minting yield-dollar type stablecoins.
+BAL is also being proposed as a supported collateral type and using BAL as collateral together with these price identifiers would allow BAL holders to get leverage on their holdings by minting yield-dollar type stablecoins.
 Adding BAL/USD will also allow for the creation of synthetic BAL, or more bespoke contracts such as covered call options backed by BAL.

 ## MARKETS & DATA SOURCES